Browser does not support script.

 Find out more about the initiatives we have pledged money towards on our dedicated OA page.

-Open Access policy and approach
+Open Access Policy and approach

 Alongside supporting open access publishing initiatives, Library and Learning Services have some transitional agreements with publishers.